pirl/pirl-docs/content/PirlCloud/masternodes/Content Masternodes/Setup Pirl Masternode Using Nautilus Wallet and OneClick (Recommended)/_index.en.md

 ## One-Click Masternode Setup

-Ensure that you know the public static IP address and `root` credentials before proceeding.
+- Ensure that you know the public static IP address and `root` credentials before proceeding.

 {{< imagesurlsheaders "cloud/one_click_setup.PNG" >}}

-we go and complete all fields. ssh default is port: 22
-Hit **Save changes** and then you will see the next screen.
+- Complete the fields -> SSH default is port: 22 Hit **Save changes** and then you will see the next screen.

 {{< imagesurlsheaders "cloud/Done.PNG" >}}

-After returning to the **My Masternodes** screen, observe that the masternode's **Managed by Poseidon** field is set to `True`
+- After returning to the **My Masternodes** screen, observe that the masternode's **Managed by Poseidon** field is set to `True`

 {{< imagesurlsheaders "cloud/managed.jpg" >}}

-Please allow 30 minutes for the process to complete.
+- Please allow 30 minutes for the process to complete.
 You may click the **details** button to monitor the status.

-Watch the masternode process synchronize with the blockchain:
+- Watch the masternode process synchronize with the blockchain:
 ```
 journalctl -f
 ```

-Once messages like the following are displayed, your masternode is now synchronized and contributing to the network.
+- Once messages like the following are displayed, your masternode is now synchronized and contributing to the network.

 {{< imagesurlsheaders "cloud/vps.jpg" >}}

 ## Monitoring

 We don't encourage active access on the server.
 If, however, you wish to check the status, log into your server and issue the following command:
 ```
 journalctl -f
 ```
 your masternode is contributing to the network if it looks like this:.

 {{< imagesurlsheaders "cloud/vps.jpg" >}}

 Monitor the status of your masternode by checking the Poseidon Masternode Details page by clicking on the 🔍.
 A functioning node should appear as follows:

 {{< imagesurlsheaders "cloud/detailsmn.png" >}}

 ---
 Author(s):

 The Pirl Team

 Contributor(s):

 @Dptelecom